weimingtom/krkrsdl3-no-vcpkg/README.md

 * ndk-build clean
 * ndk-build -j8
 * (or ndk-build NDK_DEBUG=1 V=1)
-* copy ./android_adt/libs to ./android/app/libs
+* copy ./android_adt/libs to ./android/app/libs (or copy to ./android-project/app/libs)
-* Open ./android with Android Studio, build apk and install
+* Open ./android (or ./android-project) with Android Studio, build apk and install
 * (You should put data.xp3 into **SUBFOLDER** of the search path, not the top of search path)

 ## Build for Linux, for Xubuntu 20.04 64bit virtualbox